 The general principle adopted by Council in determining rates and charges for this financial year, shall be that wherever possible, charges will relate directly to the services provided.

 Services include water supply, sewerage and refuse collection (cleansing).
 Whilst Council attempts to implement a policy of full cost recovery of services wherever possible, given the small population base within the Shire full cost recovery may not always be possible.

-Costs that cannot be recovered by specific charges shall be met by the levying of a differential general rate.
+Costs that cannot be recovered by specific charges shall be met by the levying of a differential general rate as per Chapter 4, Part 5 of the Local Government Regulation 2012.